charmasaur/train-numbers/README.md

 Here are a couple of simple algorithms for figuring this out, and for fun it's also available as a service: http://train-numbers.appspot.com.

+Note that these algorithms don't tell you *how* to make 10, because that would be cheating (it's probably cheating anyway, but only a little bit).